4.3. Change of Basis#

 \[\begin{split} [R]_{\mc{B}} = \big[\, [R(\vect{b}_1)]_{\mc{B}} \,\, [R(\vect{b}_2)]_{\mc{B}} \,\big] = \begin{bmatrix} 1 & -1 \\ 1 & 0 \end{bmatrix}. \end{split}\]

 In Example 4.3.6 and Example 4.3.8, the reflection and the rotation, we came up first with bases that fitted the geometric context.
 And then we found the (very simple) matrix with respect to these bases.
 However, usually we prefer to have the standard matrix.
-In the last section we will see how a change of basis effects the matrix of a linear transformation.
+In the last section we will see how a change of basis affects the matrix of a linear transformation.

 4.3.4.
-The Relation between \([T]_{\mc{E}}\) and \([T]_{\mc{B}}\)#
+The relation between \([T]_{\mc{E}}\) and \([T]_{\mc{B}}\)#

 We have seen how to convert vectors from one coordinate system (i.e., basis) to another, and also how to construct the matrix of a linear transformation with respect to an arbitrary basis.
 In this section we will present a ready-made formula that connects the matrices with respect to two different bases.
 In this subsection we will restrict ourselves to the common situation of a linear transformation from \(\R^n\) to itself, where one of the bases is the standard basis.